openmpf/openmpf-docker/SWARM.md

 to the ID of the Docker container.
 The number of node manager containers that come up is determined by the `replicas:` field for each service listed in the `swarm-compose.yml` file.
 Feel free to change it if you please.

-#### Commands for Monitoring Swarm Services

-List all of the services running across all of the nodes in the cluster:

-- `docker service ls`

-List the task being executed by each service in the stack:

-- `docker stack ps mpf`

-Show the containers running on the current node:

-- `docker ps`

 #### Tearing Down the Stack